candlepin/candlepin.github.io/README.md

    the files you specify.
 The isolate command also includes the LiveReload functionality.

+   If you forget to add a file that you need to the `isolate` command, that's all right.
+Just go ahead and navigate to the other page.
+Rack will add the file you requested to the list of isolated files, Jekyll will render it, and LiveReload will refresh your browser.
+(If Jekyll takes longer to render than LiveReload does to refresh, you may have to refresh manually).

 # Deployment
 1. `yum install rhc`
 2. `rhc setup`